-Mirror Lake...aptly named due to the reflections of the sky, clouds, and surrounding landscaping.
+- Mirror Lake aptly named due to the reflections of the sky, clouds and surrounding landscaping.

-Oriental - American Gardens (Many of my pictures show features of this part of the grounds.)
+- Oriental - American Gardens (Many of my pictures show features of this part of the grounds.)

-Also to be enjoyed is a Conservatory on the grounds which houses tropical plants and other specimens.
+Also to be enjoyed is a conservatory on the grounds which houses tropical plants and other specimens.

 Bellingrath Gardens was put on the National Register of Historic Places in 1982.

-Fine antiques decorate the home and the Bellingraths had amassed over the years an extensive porcelain collection which includes porcelains from the finest makers.
+Open every day except for Christmas be sure and tour the home and chapel in addition to the gardens.
+Fine antiques decorate the home.
+The Bellingraths had amassed over the years an extensive porcelain collection which includes porcelains from the finest makers.

-The gardens at Bellingrath extend down to the water and the walkway along the Fowl River is not only pleasant, but the breezes coming off of the water gave us a little respite from the heat on the day of our visit.
+The gardens at Bellingrath extend down to the water and the walkway along the Fowl River is not only pleasant but the breezes coming off of the water gave us a little respite from the heat on the day of our visit.
 How pleasant it would be to sit on that covered area of the pier merely enjoying the river views for a while.

 45 minute river cruises can be arranged from February to November if one chooses.

-If you wish to see sites of unsurpassed beauty near Mobile Bay, make it a point to visit the spectacular Bellingrath Home and Gardens if you find yourself anywhere near the Southeastern part of the United States.
-From old oak trees draped with Spanish moss to the Fowl River and other ponds and water features, to individual specimen plants or others massed together for maximum effect...this garden is a delight for all the senses.
+If you wish to see sites of unsurpassed beauty near Mobile Bay make it a point to visit the spectacular Bellingrath Home and Gardens if you find yourself anywhere near the southeastern part of the United States.
+From old oak trees draped with Spanish moss to the Fowl River and other ponds and water features to individual specimen plants or others massed together for maximum effect...this garden is a delight for all the senses.
 Be sure to take your camera!
-You will want to capture pictures of your own making!
+You will want to capture pictures of your own making.

 © 2010 Peggy Woods